LiskHQ/lisk-desktop/docs/1161_SPECS.md

 ### Specification

+This document describes how showing and gathering feedback data from lisk-service will he handled by lisk-hub application logic.

 - Each component will have a uniqueID
 - uniqueID should be formed by componentName.
 - Settings store will be enhanced with a new key `feedback`